JSilvestrini/PyPong_RL/README.md

 ## Optimizations and Problems

+**Problem One**

-1. As stated earlier in the overview, this model is rather bad at playing and is exploiting rewards.
+As stated earlier in the overview, this model is rather bad at playing and is exploiting rewards.
 To solve this the following could be done:

 **Potential Fixes**